pfloresg/GAI/README.md

 ### Traductor

 The user will say "Traductor".
-This feature will ask from a list of languages which one they want to translate from to english, current only supported language of ChatGPT.
+This feature will ask to say or reproduce the audio they want to translate from spanish to english, current only supported language of ChatGPT.
 This is also thought to receive the input from the mic, so they can put any video, ad, movie they hear to know what is it saying.
 This will run only once and going back to the main interface.
+Due to time was not able to add the selection of different languages to translate from.